 The site alone is completely paved.
 Here you can see where my buddy and I set up our tents just off the pavement but there is plenty of room for a pull-behind camper or RV if that is your preference.
 Our site was #1 and the closest I’ve ever been to a rest room.
 I don’t know if that is a good thing or not because there is a lot of walking and vehicle traffic so if that doesn’t bother you, it’s a great spot.
 Site #2 has the same amenities of all pavement and electric but is another 50 feet away.

 The rest of the electric sites and non-electric sites available in the park are all very doable for anyone with a wheelchair.
 The crushed gravel driveways wouldn’t be too difficult to get around on.

 The restroom / shower building has a separate handicap accessible room that is locked and you can get a key at the main office.
 Here are a few photos to show the inside.
 There is plenty of room for moving around, even for me using an electric scooter.
 The only complaint I have about that is the sink is a bit high.

 Hiking Trails and Things to Do

 As for the surrounding area, Sturgeon Bay is very accessible at all businesses.
-As for the rest of Door County, there could be some places that you may have some difficulty getting into with a wheelchair or scooter because it is a very old fashioned.
-Some places may not have access with the main door but a back door may be available so don’t be afraid to ask.
-It’s a beautiful area of Wisconsin, not that the rest of Wisconsin isn’t, but there can be a lot to offer if wineries, crafts and you love fresh cranberries and cherries which are abundantly grown there.
-It’s also really nice in the summer months as a little bit cooler area.
-When I visited, the rest of the state had 90+ degree weather, but Door County being surrounded by Lake Michigan and its cooler water kept it a little more comfortable.
+As for the rest of Door County, there could be some places that you may have some difficulty getting into with a wheelchair or scooter because it is very old-fashioned.
+Some places may not have access to the main door but a back door may be available so don’t be afraid to ask.
+It’s a beautiful area of Wisconsin, not that the rest of Wisconsin isn’t, but there can be a lot to offer if you love wineries, crafts, and fresh cranberries and cherries, which are abundantly grown there.
+This area is also really nice in the summer months as a little bit cooler area.
+When I visited, the rest of the state had 90+ degree weather, but since Door County is surrounded by Lake Michigan, its cooler water kept it a little more comfortable temperature.